ricardodelosrios/Most-Streamed-Spotify/README.md

    - [Get the dataset](https://www.kaggle.com/datasets/nelgiriyewithana/top-spotify-songs-2023?resource=download).

+### **Create an APP in Spotify**

+  - Create a Spotify Account:

+    - If you don't already have a Spotify account, create one by signing up on the Spotify website.

+  - Access the Spotify Developer Dashboard:

+    - Go to the Spotify Developer Dashboard.
+    - Log in with your Spotify account credentials.

+  - Create a New App:

+    - Once logged in, click on the "Create an App" button.

+  - Fill in App Details:

+    - Provide the necessary details for your new app, including the name and description.
+    - You may need to agree to the terms and conditions.

+  - Obtain Client ID and Client Secret:

+    - After creating the app, you'll be provided with a Client ID and Client Secret.
+Keep these credentials secure, as they are essential for authenticating your app with the Spotify API.

 ### **API Key Serenade:**

-   To improve the richness of the data set, we have integrated the Spotify API, leveraging real-time data to provide up-to-the-minute information about songs.
-This integration allows us to showcase the latest trends, listener engagement, and other dynamic aspects of each song.
+   To improve the richness of the data set, I have integrated the Spotify API, leveraging real-time data to provide information about songs.
+This integration allows it to showcase the URL cover of each song.

    - Craft a mesmerizing `.env` melody in Visual Studio Code for the API keys.
    - Infuse magic by installing the `python-dotenv` potion: `pip install python-dotenv`.